-To safely use a generator to run your home, you need a transfer panel.
-Most of us have generators that are connected manually to the house power – we wheel the generator our into the yard, hook up the power cord to the transfer panel, and flip the transfer switch.
+To safely use a generator to power your home, you need do a generator transfer panel installation.
+This installation can be done by a professional or someone who has some electrical experience with breaker panels.
+If one can replace a circuit breaker, they can probably install a generator transfer panel.
+Most of us have generators that are connected manually to the house power.
+Manual means we wheel the generator our into the yard, hook up the power cord to the transfer panel, and flip the transfer switches.

-If you don’t connect your generator to your home electric system correctly, you can have power from the generator running thru the power line that serves you house, this is dangerous for many reasons, the most important being you can electrocute a line worker who may be working to restore your electric power.
+If you don’t use a transfer panel to connect your generator to your home electric system, you can have power from the generator running back into the power line that serves your house.
+Back-feed is incredibly dangerous for many reasons.
+The biggest being you can electrocute a line worker who may be working to restore your electric power.

 Here is how the Columbia River Utility explains it: